Overview

 - Maintain aircraft powerplant subsystems and determine their airworthiness in accordance with applicable FAA and manufacturer specifications.

-Program Features
+Program Tool QuotesProgram Features

-- Located at LSC’s Center for Advanced Aviation, in the thriving aviation hub of Duluth, Minnesota
+- Located at LSC’s Center for Advanced Aviation, in the thriving aviation hub of Duluth, Minnesota.

-- Selected by Delta Air Lines as an approved partner college in training future aviation maintenance technicians
+- Selected by Delta Air Lines as an approved partner college in training future aviation maintenance technicians.

-- Maintains strong partnerships with local aviation leaders including AAR and Cirrus who hire LSC graduates
+- Maintains strong partnerships with local aviation leaders including AAR and Cirrus who hire LSC graduates.

 Skills & Knowledge